This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 A few tips and details to help you plan your visit to The Hague.

 Important Dates in The Hague for 2020

-May sees the Invictus Games come to The Hague and on the 4th and 5th May, Remembrance Day is honoured with various events followed by the Liberation Festival, a massive celebration that brings thousands to the city.
+May sees the Invictus Games come to The Hague, and on the 4th and 5th of May, Remembrance Day is honoured with various events followed by the Liberation Festival, a massive celebration that brings thousands to the city.

 September marks the 75-year celebration for the UN and The Hague as the city of peace and justice.
 The Peace Night Run will be on the UN International Day of Peace, Monday 21 September 2020, so expect the Peace Weekend events to be the weekend prior TBC.

 Check out my long weekend guide to The Hague to find out about all the other great things to do in The Hague, not just those related to the city of peace and justice.

 Getting to The Hague